 Russia attacks Ukraine with strike drones – Air Force (updated)

-On the evening of October 15, Russian occupiers launched a drone attack on Ukraine using strike UAVs.
+On the evening of October 21, Russia launched a new wave of attack drones against Ukraine

 Censor.NET reports this with reference to the Air Force of the Armed Forces of Ukraine.

-At 7:49 p.m., a threat of strike drones was reported for Sumy region.
+At 18:50 p.m., a drone threat was reported in Dnipropetrovsk region (Synelnykove district).

-At 8:39 p.m., groups of enemy strike drones were detected in the south of Kharkiv region, heading west;

 Updated information